Manor Lakes

 Manor Lakes has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely to impact this region.
-Notable projects include Savana Estate, Manor Lakes Park Hub - Bunnings & Retail Precinct, Parkbrook, and Manor Lakes Estate Development.
-The following list details those expected to be most relevant.
+Changes in local infrastructure significantly affect a region's performance.
+AreaSearch has identified 20 projects expected to impact the area.
+Notable ones include Savana Estate, Manor Lakes Park Hub - Bunnings & Retail Precinct, Parkbrook, and Manor Lakes Estate Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.